About Us

 About Returning Heritage

-Returning Heritage was established in 2019 as a not-for-profit online resource with the aim of providing reliable information in the pressing debate about cultural restitution.
-We highlight important initiatives and provide access to global news about the repatriation of cultural property looted during the colonial era.
+Returning Heritage was established in 2019 as a not-for-profit online resource providing reliable information on the cultural restitution debate.
+We provide news and comment on current initiatives, together with an extensive archive of global news about the management and return of cultural property.

-We focus in particular, but not exclusively, on the return of colonial-sourced artefacts.
+Returning Heritage focusses in particular, but not exclusively, on the return of artefacts, many of which were taken by force during the colonial era.
 This is where established legal structures are gradually being superseded by new policies based on moral and ethical considerations.
-There are other excellent online resources that cover news about Nazi-looted art and spoliation, so this period of illicit seizure is not our principal focus.
-However, we do keep a watch on incidents of modern-day trafficking – to help authorities stay alert to the continuing risks they may face from organised networks of art traffickers and the damage they inflict on a nation's cultural heritage.
+There are other online resources that focus on news about Nazi-looted art and spoliation.
+So this period of illicit seizure is not our principal focus.
+However, we do monitor and sometimes report on incidents of modern-day trafficking – to help authorities stay alert to the continuing risks they face from organised networks of art traffickers and the damage these events inflict on a nation's cultural heritage.

 We aim to be even-handed, focussing on conveying news and information that audiences can use to inform their own judgement about this important debate.
-But we remain an advocate for fair and just solutions.
+But we remain an advocate of fair and just solutions.
 Sometimes, these solutions point towards the repatriation of objects to their communities of origin.
 But other solutions also exist.
 What is important is to ensure that all information is communicated with accuracy and fairness.

-Lewis McNaught
+Lewis J McNaught

-The Editor
+Managing Editor

 Contact Us